-HORSE is played as one round of each component.
+HORSE is played as hand of each poker variation.
 It always begins with a Fixed Bet Limit Hold'em type game.
-It then shuffles across Razz (Seven Card Stud Low), Fixed Limit Omaha Hi/Lo, Seven Card Stud (High Only), and finally Seven Card Stud Hi/Lo.
+Then, the game switches across Razz (Seven Card Stud Low), Fixed Limit Omaha Hi/Lo, Seven Card Stud (High Only), and finally Seven Card Stud Hi/Lo.
 When the Seven Card Stud High Low round is complete, the game follows the trend of the Fixed Limit Hold'em, and so on.

 HORSE Poker Basic Strategy

 When playing a game of HORSE Poker, you have to stick to a policy that accounts for knowing which starting hand you need to start.
 And then, you have to play aggressively with that poker hand.